lhbikos/ReC_Psychometrics/docs/11-CFA_2ndOrder.md

 *Need a break already?*  My [favorite scene](https://www.youtube.com/watch?v=_C25CwNlVjA) during **The Imitation Game** parallels issues of identification, iterations, and convergence.
 The Turing machine runs and runs until its users can feed it proper start values so that it finally converges on a solution.

 Kenny [@kenny_sem_2012] provides some helpful guidelines in determining model identification with the calculation of *knowns* and *unknowns*.
 In in a standard CFA/SEM specification, *knowns* are the number of covariances between all the variables in the model, $(k(k+1))/2$, where $k$ is the number of variables in the model.  *Unknowns* are the *free parameters* that must be calculated.
-These include: paths; covariances between exogenous variables, between disturbances (error terms), and between exogenous variables and disturbances (error terms); variances of the exogenous variables; and disturbances (error terms) of the endogenous variables (minus the number of linear constraints).
+These include paths; covariances between exogenous variables, between disturbances (error terms), and between exogenous variables and disturbances (error terms); variances of the exogenous variables; and disturbances (error terms) of the endogenous variables (minus the number of linear constraints).

     * If $knowns \lt unknowns$ then the model is *under-identified*
     * If $knowns = unknowns$ then the model is *just-identified*